Cryptographic Audit Layer for AI

 05 — Verify

-Anyone can verify using the open SDK.
+Anyone can verify independently using the open SDK.
+No vendor trust required.

 Why now